Michelin PAX System

-The Michelin PAX is an automobile run-flat tire system that utilizes a special type of rim and tire to allow temporary use of a wheel if its tire is punctured.
+PAX was an automobile run-flat tire system developed and manufactured by Michelin in the 2000s.
+It utilizes a special type of rim and tire to allow temporary use of a wheel if its tire is punctured.
 The core of Michelin's PAX system is the semi-rigid ring installed onto the rim using special equipment.
-It provides support to the tire and its sidewall to allow emergency operation at limited speed until such time as the tire can be replaced.
-Cars that use the system include supercars like the Bugatti Veyron EB 16.4, luxury cars like the Rolls-Royce Phantom, and more common vehicles like the Honda Odyssey and Nissan Quest.
+It provided support to the tire and its sidewall to allow emergency operation at limited speed until such time as the tire can be replaced.

+Cars that used the system include supercars like the Bugatti Veyron EB 16.4, luxury cars like the Rolls-Royce Phantom, and more common vehicles like the Honda Odyssey and Nissan Quest.

+History

-Prior technology
+Prior developments

-Prior to the late 1990s introduction of the Michelin PAX System run-flat technology, both Michelin and Goodyear had introduced a "zero-pressure" run-flat technology, meaning that a pneumatic (air pressure-supported) tire could support itself with no air pressure.
-The new zero-pressure tire was a modified standard tire, constructed with a sidewall that was much stiffer and heavier, so as to support the weight of a car running at speed without careening out of control.
+Prior to the introduction of PAX, Michelin and Goodyear produced other pneumatic tires that could temporarily support themselves without air pressure.
+These tires were modified with a stiffer, heavier sidewall which could support the weight of a vehicle at speed without losing control.
+This design allowed a vehicle to be driven at a limited speed to a service station.

 The heavier sidewalls and special bead construction allowed a driver to drive a car with little or no air pressure at a limited speed (approximately 50 mph) over some specified distance to a service station, or at least off the roadway out of immediate danger.
-In a conventional pneumatic tire, loss of pressure at speed would result in the collapse of the soft tire sidewalls such that the metal wheel edges would slice through the collapsed sidewalls, which would likely result in an accident, possibly fatal, as well as the destruction of the tire, and possibly the wheel.
+In a conventional pneumatic tire, loss of pressure at speed would result in the collapse of the soft tire sidewalls such that the metal wheel edges would slice through the collapsed sidewalls, which would likely result in an accident, possibly fatal, as well as the destruction of the tire, and possibly the wheel.These tires required the introduction of an electronic tire pressure monitoring system to indicate low tire pressure to a driver.
+With conventional tires, low pressure is obvious, due to sidewall deformation; but with reinforced sidewall run-flat tires, low pressure is difficult to detect until the tire fails.

-The reinforced sidewall Goodyear EMT (Extended Mobility Tire) was introduced with the 1994 Chevrolet Corvette.
-Michelin also introduced a similar tire in the mid-1990s called the Zero Pressure System, and the ZP designator differentiates this type of run flat tire from a conventional tire.
+The Goodyear EMT (Extended Mobility Tire), with a reduced sidewall, was introduced with the 1994 Chevrolet Corvette.
+Michelin also introduced a similar tire in the mid-1990s called the Zero Pressure System, distinguished from conventional tires by the designator "ZP."

-Such tires required the introduction of a Tire Pressure Monitoring System, sensors and instrumentation in the car, which would indicate to the driver a condition of dangerously low tire pressure.
-With conventional tires, low tire pressure can be noticed due to sidewall deformation; With reinforced sidewall zero-pressure run-flat type tires, there is no warning when a tire was going flat.
-This low or no-pressure condition was almost impossible to detect by the driver with a zero pressure run flat, until the tire failed.

-Michelin PAX System run-flat tires
+Development and release

+Michelin began developing the PAX concept under the name "pneu accrochage vertical" (PAV) in the late 1990s.
+It was exhibited at trade shows in 1997 and 1998, and introduced as PAX in November 2000.
+PAX differed from previous run-flat tires in that it was not a modified conventional tire, but rather a system consisting of a specially designed wheel, a unique supportive insert, and a specially tailored tire.

+PAX was introduced in Europe on the 2002 Renault Scenic, and made its U.S. debut on the 2004 Rolls-Royce Phantom.